 Do These Natural Solutions Really Work? – My Results with Each

 Tea Tree Oil

 - I tried the tea tree essential oil first and I was very happy with it as this killed the mold right away.
 The only drawback to using this is it can be a little expensive although a few drops does quite a good area.
 Tea tree oil does have a strong smell that you have to get used to, but the smell will go away in an hour or so.

 - I found that vinegar is also good and it is less expensive.
 It is antimicrobial and will kill mold.
 If you’re not a fan of the smell you can add some essential oils to it to leave a more pleasing scent.
 Studies have found that vinegar (straight 5%) kills 82 percent of mold.
 So, this is my favorite solution for how to remove mold naturally!
 When you finish with baking soda this is a great way to make sure you’ll get all the mold.

 - This is a good option and it is a common household item that you may already have in your bathroom cabinet.
-It is anti-fungal, antibacterial, and anti-viral.
-I like to use the baking soda scrub for this when I’m done also, as it will be sure to get any leftover mold.
+It is anti-fungal, anti-bacterial, and anti-viral.
+I like to use the baking soda scrub after using all these methods as it will be sure to get any leftover mold.